-BAZIRE, CHARLES, receiver general of duties and of the king’s domain, seigneur, merchant, agent of the Compagnie des Indes occidentales; b.
-1624, son of Jean Bazire, a native of Saint-Vincent de Rouen, and of Jeanne Le Borgne; d.
-1677.
+BAZIRE, CHARLES, receiver general of duties and of the king’s domain, seigneur, merchant, agent of the Compagnie des Indes occidentales; baptized 1 Nov.
+1641 at Rouen, France, son of Jean Bazire and of Jeanne Le Borgne; d.
+15 Dec.
+1677 at Quebec.

 He seems to have had only one sister, Marie, who married Philippe Gaultier de Comporté.
 On 11 Jan.
 1666, at Quebec, he married Geneviève Macard, the daughter of Nicolas Macard and Marguerite Couillard; Charles, their only child, was born 21 Sept.
 1666 and died two weeks later.